Bricktech2000/Notes/notes/persistent data structure.md

 ### git

-Git is a type of [[persistent data structure]], as every commit is appended to the end of list of commits without changing any of the previous commits.
+Git is a type of [[persistent data structure]], as every commit is appended to the end of list of commits without changing any of the previous commits

 ### blockchain

-the [[blockchain]] used in [[cryptocurrency]]es is a type of [[persistent data structure]], as every block is appended to the end of the chain without changing any of the previous blocks.
+the [[blockchain]] used in [[cryptocurrency]]es is a type of [[persistent data structure]], as every block is appended to the end of the chain without changing any of the previous blocks

 ## &mdash;